Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

     ![Rights DB and reporting](../../Assets/Screenshots/DatabaseAndReporting/EditGroupRightsDatabaseAndReporting.png "[Rights DB and reporting]")

-6. Locate the functions you want to grant access to.
+6. Locate the module functions you want to grant access to.

-7. Click the rightwards arrow to the left of the corresponding folder (function) to display all contained sub-folders (access permission types).
+7. Click the rightwards arrow to the left of the corresponding folder (module function) to display all contained sub-folders (access permission types).
     All contained sub-folders (access permission types) are displayed.

     ![Access permission types](../../Assets/Screenshots/DatabaseAndReporting/AccessPermissionTypes.png "[Access permission types]")

 8. Select the checkbox of the applicable folder(s) and/or sub-folders.
-    The user group, and all users included in it, have been granted access rights to the selected functions.
+    The user group, and all users included in it, have been granted access rights to the selected module functions.